Stephen Sprouse: Early career

 He received permission to work in New York while still a student, working with fashion designer Leo Narducci, whom he had previously worked with during a summer in New York when he was 16.
 Narducci phoned fashion designer George Halley and he remarked that Sprouse's work resembled fashion designer Halston's.
 When questioned if he had ever met Halston, Sprouse said he hadn't met him before, but he had respected him and believed his work was excellent.
 A meeting was arranged and after learning that he didn't enjoy college, Halston offered him a position as an assistant.
 He thus left school and relocated to New York.

 Sprouse along with Dennis Christopher and Bill Dugan made up a trio of assistants known as the Halstonettes.
 He gained knowledge about luxury and form from Halston.
 He also got to know several of the prominent people in society at the time.
 A sort of salon, Halston's boutique on East 68th Street served as a rendezvous place for New York society.
 Sprouse convinced Halston to trim the bottoms of the dresses a few days before a fashion show, resulting in the 'Skimp' of 1974, a reinvention of the minidress that contrasted with the normally elongated silhouette of that era.

-After leaving Halston in 1975, Sprouse lived in a loft in the Bowery with singer Debbie Harry, who would frequently fed his cats.
+After leaving Halston in 1975, Sprouse lived in a loft in the Bowery with singer Debbie Harry, who would frequently feed his cats.
 Blondie was a new band that Harry and her boyfriend, guitarist Chris Stein, were starting to get recognition for at New York nightclubs CBGB and Max's Kansas City.
 Sprouse had enjoyed dressing up Halston's favourite model Karen Bjornson, who epitomized the stylish blonde from the Upper East Side.
 Sprouse made clothing out of torn tights, T-shirts, and items he found on the streets, turning Harry into a sort of "Bowery Bjornson."